 1992-93 Topps Basketball Shaquille O'Neal RC #362

 Another full-length shot with a white border, this card suffers from a pixellated image that greatly cheapens the look of the card.
 Be on the lookout for the short-printed Topps Gold parallel of this card, which is one of the most underrated (and undervalued) of all Shaquille O'Neal cards.

 1992-93 Topps Stadium Club Basketball Shaquille O'Neal RC #247

 Another plain card that is given a little character with an interesting image.
 One wonders if Shaq plans to dunk the ball or eat it.

 The cream of the crop, the Upper Deck card is one that collectors seek most fiercely.
 It also maintains the highest value of the group.
-It showcased the only non-game image used on a Shaquille O'Neal rookie card, featuring him at three separate points as he progresses though a dunk.
-Adding to the appeal is the fact that this is one of Shaq's few short printed rookie cards.
+It showcased the only non-game image used on a Shaquille O'Neal rookie card, featuring him at three separate points as he progresses through a dunk.
+Adding to the appeal is the fact that this is one of Shaq's few short-printed rookie cards.

 Shaquille O'Neal Autographed Memorabilia Buying Guide

 Below you will find an example of what Shaquille O'Neal's authentic signature looks like.
 This can be used as a first point of reference for determining the legitimacy of autograph memorabilia, but is not a substitute for having your items authenticated by a well-respected professional autograph authentication company.
 Reputable authentication companies include JSA, PSA, Panini Authentic and Mounted Memories to name a few.